 PUBG 2 platforms

 Krafton has been tight-lipped about the sequel so far, so we don’t yet know what platform PUBG 2 will release on.
-However, in an interview with Bloomberg last year, Krafton CEO Kim Chang-han noted the company intended to release “another PUBG-related PC and console game by next year.”
+However, given the last sequel was scheduled to release on both PC and console, we should expect the same here.